E80 Kickoff Presentation

 4. Weekly Team Check In

 Fill out a survey to help you assess how your team is doing and if there are any issues developing.
+We will give you time to complete this at the beginning of the Writing & Reflection Section on Friday.
 Due Friday at 3:30 pm.

 Weekly Schedule